120,000 people will hear their voices

 As a result of the project, a resource was created for art teachers and arts educators designed to share some of the methods that were employed.
 This can be found on the link below:

-MRLA Learning Resource
+MRLA Residency Resource